Official estimates errors could have cost Trump 103 votes

 PHOENIX (AP) - Errors in processing certain ballots could have caused President Donald Trump to lose 103 votes in metro Phoenix, an elections official estimated in court Thursday in a GOP lawsuit that seeks to undo Democrat President-elect Joe Biden’s victory in Arizona by more than 10,000 votes.

-Arizona Republican Party Chairwoman Kelli Ward is challenging ballots in Maricopa County that were duplicated because voters’ earlier ballots were damaged or could be run through tabulators.
+Arizona Republican Party Chairwoman Kelli Ward is challenging ballots in Maricopa County that were duplicated because voters’ earlier ballots were damaged or could not be run through tabulators.

 A court-ordered sampling of 1,626 duplicated ballots found that Trump lost seven votes due to errors in ballot processing in Maricopa County.
 Scott Jarrett, Maricopa County’s director of Election Day and emergency voting, said Trump could have lost 103 votes if the error rate were extrapolated across all 27,800 duplicated ballots in the county.